Pupwiz/my-debian/simple-cdd-conf/custom_extras/pkg-src/etcskel-1.0/data/etc/skel/README.md

    or Go environment variables.
 So, these steps cannot be done automatically during installation.

-   Note: scripts contain manual steps and print some instructions into console.
+   **Note**: scripts contain manual steps and print some instructions into console.
    Check output, don't ignore it.
 Some tasks as connecting printer or copying code from SMS cannot be done automatically.

-   Note: there were occasions when I had connection problems to some repositories or servers, required to setup software, due incorrect routes at my ISP side.
+   **Note**: there were occasions when I had connection problems to some repositories or servers, required to setup software, due incorrect routes at my ISP side.
 For such cases I added option to run scripts via torsocks.
 Just invoke it like this: `~/.postinst/postinst torify`.

+   **Note**: my scripts and configuration heavily dependent on `gopass` tool and it's ability to store and extract structured pieces of metadata, stored along with passwords.
+I wouldn't be able to put all this scripts and configs into public repo without tool like it.
+You may want to use your own tool (and will need to heavily refactor all related scripts and configs - related to mail client, chat, wifi, vpn etc), or you may want to adopt `gopass` usage (and my conventions of storing metadata, like field names) and migrate all or some of your passwords to it.
+Or you may choose to skip this step at all and manually install all things you need.

 Bonus: i3 configured to use random wallpaper from the `~/Pictures/wallpapers` directory at every login.
 Only one wallpaper pre-packaged.
 Run script in the